Battle of Länkipohja: Battle

 As the White Army launched their major offensive against Tampere, their plan was to take Länkipohja, then attack Orivesi 25 kilometres west of Länkipohja and cut the Tampere–Haapamäki railway.
 The White troops were commanded by the colonel K. F. Wilkman.
 The 2,500-men regiment was divided into three battalions which were led by the major Torsten Aminoff, rittmeister Oskar Wilkman and captain Aarne Heikinheimo.
 They were supported by an artillery battery commanded by the Swedish volunteer Nils Palme and a reserve battalion under the command of the major Sixten Öberg.

-The number of Red Guard fighters in Länkipohja is unknown, but most likely there was about 1,000 Reds.
+The number of Red Guard fighters in Länkipohja is unknown, but most likely there were about 1,000 Reds.
 The Swedish count Archibald Douglas, who fought for the Whites, estimated about 2,000 fighters.
 According to the Red commander Vihtori Hurri, a couple of days before the battle the number of Reds was only 552.
 The Red Guards came from the nearby villages of Längelmäki, Jämsä and Orivesi, and from the southern Finland from Urjala, Hämeenlinna, Tuusula, Kerava, Mäntsälä, Espoo and Helsinki.
 The Helsinki Red Guard had sent its famous A-komppania (the "A Company").
 It was one of the Red elite units, composed of strength sports athletes and gymnasts.

 The Reds were aware of the oncoming offensive.
 For example, the newspaper Työmies wrote a day before how the Whites had gathered their troops in the Länkipohja area.
 In the night before the battle, a large number of civilians fled the village.
 The Reds had built their main defensive line to the Hirsikangas Hill, two kilometres north of Länkipohja.
 They had felled a large number of trees, then piled the cut logs on both sides of the road and soaked them with water.
 In the below zero temperature, the stacks of wood were now covered by thick ice.
 The structure extended more than 50 meters on both sides of the road.
 As the trees in the slopes were cut, the attacking Whites had to cross a wide open ground covered in deep snow.